rvk01/deflux/README.md

   token: SECRET
   org: organization
   bucket: default
+fillvalues:
+  enabled: false
+  fillinterval: 30m0s
+  lastseentimeout: 2h0m0s
 ```

 Edit the file according to your needs.
 If you want to write to InfluxDB version 1, see the section about
 [InfluxDB v1 configuration](#influx1compat).

+When the `fillvalues` functionality is enabled, deflux will write the last reported value of the REST API, if a sensor
+has not reported any new measurement after `fillinterval`.
+We assume that the sensor is working as long as deCON
+reports a `lastseen` time stamp not older than the configured `lastseentimeout`.
+The config values of `fillinterval` and
+`lastseentimeout` should be set to anything parse-able by Go's [`time.ParseDuration` function](https://pkg.go.dev/time#ParseDuration).

 The default log level of the application is `warning`.
 You can set the
 `-loglevel=` flag to make it a more verbose: